James Henry Dance and his brothers, David and George, had a pretty good thing going.

 They had a profitable plantation of 400 acres, but the Dance boys didn’t limit their ambitions to agricultural pursuits.
 They set up a steam manufacturing concern, J. H. Dance and Company, to produce grist mills and cotton gins.
 Demand was solid and the profit margins high.

 The Confederate government of Texas was quick to take advantage of the Dance facility.
 The Dance boys were fixing wagons, mounting cannons and even grinding corn, but James Henry thought they could do more for the rebel cause.

 He had a plan to produce fifty revolvers per week and wrote to Governor Lubbock asking for the funds to get started.
 Things moved more slowly than John Henry hoped, but by October of 1862 they had shipped a dozen of them to the arsenal at San Antonio.

-The slow production can be attributed as much to the boy's perfectionism as to their inexperience.
-They revolvers they produced were ball and cap models of .36 and .44 caliber, based on the Colt Dragoon.
-Each one was hand built, and while the materials and facilities may not have been on par with the big Union makers, they craftsmanship was.
+The slow production can be attributed as much to the boy’s perfectionism as to their inexperience.
+They revolvers they produced were cap and ball models of .36 and .44 caliber, based on the Colt Navy and Dragoon respectively.
+Each one was hand built, and while the materials and facilities may not have been on par with the big Union makers, their craftsmanship was.

 By 1864, Matagorda Island was in the hands of the Federals and that was too close for comfort.
 The boys packed up and headed for a new factory built by the Confederate government in Grimes County.
 There they worked for the remainder of the war.